mlison/protractor-jasmine2-screenshot-reporter/README.md

 ## Tests

 Automated unit tests for Protractor screenshot reporter for Jasmine2 are run by Mocha (Yes, we know that it is funny).
-In order to run it, you can use either `npm test` or by gulp by using `gulp test`
+In order to run it, you can use either `npm test` or by gulp by using `gulp test`.

 ### Coverage report